hoangngo-sudo/p5js-audition-online-game/README.md

-# 🎮 This Audition Online Concept Game was created for ART151 at the University of Illinois at Chicago
+# This Audition Online Concept Game was created for my ART151 class at the University of Illinois Chicago

 Welcome to **Audition Online Concept**, a basic rhythm-based game inspired by the popular dance game *Audition Online*.
 Built using the **p5.js** library, this project brings the excitement of rhythm and dance to your browser!